top of page

 • Fully take part in the in-country APEC Voices programme which may include short speeches to other delegates, contributing to the preparation of the Youth Declaration, taking part in a cultural performance that represents Aotearoa New Zealand, and speaking up in discussion sessions.

 • Delegates will be required to complete a report on their experience, and take part in any promotional publicity related to APEC Voices of the Future which may be provided in form of a communication briefing, sharing your experience online, and seeking other ways to share your experience with the media, or through organisations you’re part of.
-In accepting this opportunity, you also agree to acknowledge the CAPEs when sharing your experience about the programme, e.g. tagging the CAPEs social media handles when posting online.
+In accepting this opportunity, you also agree to acknowledge the Trust when sharing your experience about the programme, e.g. tagging the APEC Voices of the Future NZ social media handles when posting online.

 Home: Text